pimusicbox/mopidy-musicbox-webclient/README.rst

 - Added ability to manually initiate refresh of Playlists.
 - Increase volume slider handle by 30% to make it easier to use on mobile devices
 - Add application cache manifest file for quicker loads and to allow client devices to detect changes.
+- Fix vertical alignment of playback control buttons in footer.

 v2.0.0 (26-3-2015)
 ------------------